brniamut/GildedRose-Refactoring-Kata/README.md

 ### First refactor

 So let's do some basics first.
 I'm removing as many nested if statements as possible and try to move around code that uses inverted boolean logic `(a !== b)` to normal comparisons `(a === b)` and exchange the statements in the `if` and `else` block.
 This creates a better overview and makes it easier to create a mental modal

+### Second refactor

+The result of the previous step shows me three obvious things:

+* The first level if statements are almost all about checking the item name
+* A lot of checks are about something not being a 'Sulfuras, Hand of Ragnaros'.
+This could be put it one statement
+* Sometimes a check in the second level of an if statement is already checked in the first level if statment.

+The quick wins are the last two points so let's do that first